r-pufky/docs/apps/gpg/README.md

 ### Create Signing, Encryption & Authentication Subkeys
 Subkeys are issued from the master key and are used for specific actions essentially 'on behalf of' the master identity.
-These subkeys are loaded onto Yubukeys for everyday use.
+These subkeys are loaded onto Yubikeys for everyday use.
 As they are subkeys, these can be revoked as needed or the master key can be revoked/changed to invalidate all subkeys at once.

 Only export **one** key at a time.
 GPG uses a toggling system to select which